sebasmonia/anyconnect/README.md

 # Usage

 `M-x anyconnect-connect`.
-You will get messages for each step.
+You will go through you configured steps, get a message for connection success/failure.

 `M-x anyconnect-state`.
 Will show you whether you are `'connected` or `'disconnected`.
-Use prefix arg to invoke `vpncli` instead of relying on the internal state, in case you had a network hiccup, etc.
+Use prefix arg to invoke `vpncli` instead of relying on the internal state, in case you had a network hiccup, etc. It also refreshes the mode line.